Gustav Knittel: Battle of the Bulge

 Increased pressure from American forces stalled the advance of the Leibstandarte and continued attempts from Knittel and Sandig to recapture Stavelot failed while Peiper had come to a halt in La Gleize.
 The elements of Schnelle Gruppe Knittel on the western bank of the Amblève River were trapped between Stavelot, Coo and Trois-Ponts.
-On 20 December US Taskforce Lovelady from 3rd Armored Division attacked Knittel's positions from the direction of Trois-Ponts but was halted by a King Tiger tank and some anti-tank guns positioned near Petit-Spai.
-That evening elements from the 82nd Airborne Division moved in on the positions near Petit-Spai and cut off the road to Wanne.
-On 21 December elements of the 3rd Armored Division pushed Schnelle Gruppe Knittel out of its positions in Ster, but elements of Kampfgruppe Hansen had reached Petit-Spai during the night, and their counterattack pushed the 82nd Airborne Division back to Trois-Ponts.
+On 20 December US Taskforce Lovelady from 3rd Armored Division attacked Knittel's positions from the direction of Trois-Ponts but was halted by a King Tiger tank and some anti-tank guns positioned near Petit-Spay.
+That evening elements from the 82nd Airborne Division moved in on the positions near Petit-Spay and cut off the road to Wanne.
+On 21 December elements of the 3rd Armored Division pushed Schnelle Gruppe Knittel out of its positions in Ster, but elements of Kampfgruppe Hansen had reached Petit-Spay during the night, and their counterattack pushed the 82nd Airborne Division back to Trois-Ponts.
 On 22 December a major attack from the 30th Infantry Division threw Knittel's men out of their positions at the western edge of Stavelot.

 It had become clear that the Meuse River could not be reached and Peiper decided on 23 December to abandon his vehicles and retreat through the woods to escape capture.
 He left La Gleize with the remaining men.
-36 hours later he reached the German lines at Petit-Spai and then Wanne.
+36 hours later he reached the German lines at Petit-Spay and then Wanne.
 In the early morning of 25 December Knittel cleared his positions on the western bank of the Amblève River and withdrew his men to Wanne.
 There the Leibstandarte regrouped before moving to the Bastogne area.
 The Ardennes Offensive ended for Knittel when airplanes from the American 9th Tactical Airforce bombed his command post near Vielsalm on 31 December 1944.
 He was hospitalized in Germany with serious concussion.